WarlockW/uer/Finetune-the-tasks.md

 Currently, UER-py supports the many downstream tasks, including text classification, pair classification, document-based question answering, sequence labeling, machine reading comprehension, etc. The embedding, encoder, and configuration file used for downstream task should be coincident with the pre-trained model.
+The pre-trained models used in this section can be found in [Modelzoo](https://github.com/dbiir/UER-py/wiki/Modelzoo).

 ## Classification
 run_classifier.py adds two feedforward layers upon encoder layer.